milalima/Loblaw-Digital-SRE-Assignment/readme.md

 ## Process of Development

+**1 - To read CSV:**

-** 1 - To read CSV: ** Get an object or library that could read a file
+- Get an object or library that could read a file

+**2 - To write CSV:**

-** 2 - To write CSV: **  Get an object or library that could write a file
+- Get an object or library that could write a file

-** 3 - To process the image: ** Follow articles about the image process and how to do it with a maximum of the result.
+**3 - To process the image:**

+-Follow articles about the image process and how to do it with a maximum of the result.
 Some studies of composer colours: https://pt.stackoverflow.com/questions/53378/algoritmo-de-anti-aliasing-em-java/53399#53399 and https://docs.oracle.com/javase/tutorial/2d/images/index.html and some codes as examples: https://stackoverflow.com/questions/36779025/java-fast-image-comparing and https://docs.oracle.com/javase/tutorial/2d/images/index.html

 It was possible to construct a code that can compare two images and give a reasonable rate of similarity

-** 4 - Code structure and architecture: **  Create a better design that could be useful for future implementations, and that could be easy to understand for any developer apart of your position.
+**4 - Code structure and architecture:**

+-Create a better design that could be useful for future implementations, and that could be easy to understand for any developer apart of your position.

 # Process Diagram